Search Results within category "Children's Health"Search all categories

 Phase 3 Alogliptin Pediatric Study

-This study will evaluate the efficacy of alogliptin 25 milligram (mg) once daily compared to placebo when administered as monotherapy, or when added onto a background of metformin alone, insulin alone, or a combination of metformin and insulin, as measured by the glycosylated hemoglobin (HbA1c) change from Baseline at Week 26 in pediatric participants with type 2 diabetes mellitus (T2DM).
+The primary purpose of this study is to evaluate the efficacy of alogliptin 25 milligram (mg) once daily compared to placebo when administered as monotherapy, or when added onto a background of metformin alone, insulin alone, or a combination of metformin and insulin, as measured by the glycosylated hemoglobin (HbA1c) change from Baseline at Week 26 in pediatric participants with type 2 diabetes mellitus (T2DM).

 10 Years to 17 Years old